 These learnings raised questions about the way many businesses and thought leaders have been choosing to present their ideas and messages.
 So much content goes against the core principles of how we absorb and remember information, to the detriment of how readers engage with it.
 Therein lay the seed of Turtl.

-Weighing up to half a tonne, the leatherback turtle is a sizeable creature with an appetite to match.
+Weighing up to 2000 pounds, the leatherback turtle is a sizeable creature with an appetite to match.
 Due to its delicate jaw, the breed survives mostly on a diet of jellyfish.
-At night, jellyfish tend to propel themselves around the top 300 metres of the ocean, where leatherbacks can comfortably scoop them up.
+At night, jellyfish tend to propel themselves around the top 900 feet of the ocean, where leatherbacks can comfortably scoop them up.

-But unlike other breeds, leatherbacks have been known to dive as far as a kilometre down towards the seabed, slowing their heart rate in the process.
+But unlike other breeds, leatherbacks have been known to dive as far as 4,200 feet down towards the seabed, slowing their heart rate in the process.

 Like the leatherback, Turtl steers readers through Surf levels and Immerse levels, with the latter demanding more of the reader but delivering greater insight and value in return.